Universitas-Andalas/TIN62109-Computer-Programming/readme.md

 # TIN62109 – Computer Programming (3/P)

 The course is about computer programming, focusing on the introduction to Python.
 It is a beginning course (not for experienced programmers) in which students can learn and practice coding.
 The course includes video content, practice labs, and coding projects.
+This repository is a collection of the course's practice files.

 The course content is presented in three units.